 From: Vector Space Systems

-Vector is a disruptive space access company that connects space startups and innovators with affordable and reliable launch services, enabling platforms and vehicles at a price never before possible.
-Comprised of new-space and enterprise software industry veterans from SpaceX, Virgin Galactic, McDonnell Douglas, Citrix and VMware, Vector's mission is to completely reshape and revolutionize the space access industry.
-For more information, visit http://www.vectorspacesystems.com/.
+Founded by the original founding team of SpaceX, Vector is a disruptive company that connects space startups and innovators with dedicated, affordable and reliable launch services, enabling platforms and vehicles to access space efficiently and in a more optimized way than ever before possible.
+For more information, visit http://www.vector-launch.com

 // end //